James Ferguson (Scottish astronomer): Biography

 In 1734 he went to Edinburgh, where he began to make portraits in miniature, by which means, while engaged in his scientific studies, he supported himself and his family for many years.
 Subsequently, he settled at Inverness, where he drew up his Astronomical Rotula for showing the motions of the planets, places of the sun and moon, &c., and in 1743 went to London, England, which was his home for the rest of his life.
 He wrote various papers for the Royal Society of London, of which he became a Fellow in November 1763.
 He devised astronomical and mechanical models, like globes.
 Ferguson's globes were inspired by the early 18th Century globes of John Senex.
 Senex sold him the copper plates for his globe gores, but not the copper plates used for Senex's pocket globe gores.
 Consequently, Ferguson designed his own pocket globe, producing several editions.
 Ferguson had some Senex gores re-engraved by a certain James Mynde, showing Admiral Anson's voyages of the years 1740–1744.

 In 1748, Ferguson began to give public lectures on experimental philosophy, which he repeated in most of the principal towns in England.
 During his time traveling in England, the well known London bookseller Andrew Millar arranged lectures for him in the spa towns of Royal Tunbridge Wells and Bath.
 Ferguson's deep interest in his subject, his clear explanations, his ingeniously constructed diagrams, and his mechanical apparatus rendered him one of the most successful of popular lecturers on scientific subjects.

-As the inventor and improver of astronomical and other scientific apparatus, and as a striking instance of self education, he claims a place among the most remarkable Scottish scientists.
+As an inventor and developer of astronomical and other scientific instruments, he was noted for his largely self-directed education and contributions to scientific apparatus in Scotland.

 During the latter years of his life he received a pension of £50 from the privy purse.
 He died in London on 17 November 1776 and was buried in St Marylebone churchyard.